2022 Geoarcheology 201 Academy in Victoria

 In partnership with the Coastal Bend Archeological Logistics Team, the Museum of the Coastal Bend, Victoria College, and the McNeill Family Ranch

-CLICK ONLINE REGISTRATION BELOW TO REGISTER OR JOIN THE WAITLIST FOR SESSION !
+CLICK ONLINE REGISTRATION BELOW TO REGISTER OR JOIN THE WAITLIST!

 The advanced Geoarcheology 201 Academy is a two-day Texas Archeology Academy that explores how geological and soil formation processes affect archeological sites, and how investigators use this information to reconstruct both the human and natural histories of an area.
 This academy will be offered twice at Victoria College and the McNeill Family Ranch: the first session on